calhewitt/LANE/lib/libLANE/README.md

-# libLUCID
+# libLANE
-A library containing general utilities necessary for the LUCID project using C++11, Doxygen and GoogleTest.
+A library containing general utilities necessary for the Langton physics projects using C++11, Doxygen and GoogleTest.